-STRATEGIC PLAN 2018-2020
+STRATEGIC PLAN 2018-2022

-In our first decade of existence, the Alliance for Water Efficiency has championed water efficiency as an essential cost-effective, long-term, reliable water supply strategy.
+In its first decade of existence, the Alliance for Water Efficiency has championed water efficiency as an essential cost-effective, long-term, reliable water resource management strategy.
 Through our platform of technical assistance, education, research, and advocacy, we have clearly demonstrated that working collaboratively with our stakeholders produces sustainable and quantifiable improvements in water use.